opencv/opencv/modules/ml/doc/decision_trees.rst

 input.
 If it is ``true`` , the method assumes that all the values of the discrete input variables have been already normalized to :math:`0` to
-:math:`num\_of\_categories_i-1` ranges. (as the decision tree uses such normalized representation internally).
+:math:`num\_of\_categories_i-1` ranges since the decision tree uses such normalized representation internally.
 It is useful for faster prediction with tree ensembles.
-For ordered input variables the flag is not used.
+For ordered input variables, the flag is not used.

-Example: Building A Tree for Classifying Mushrooms.
+Example: building a tree for classifying mushrooms.
 See the ``mushroom.cpp`` sample that demonstrates how to build and use the decision tree.